 What is a Biologist?

 A biologist is a scientist who studies life, specifically organisms and their relationship to their environment.
-Generally speaking, biologists study humans, animals and bacteria to gain a better understanding of how the body works and how external factors influence each organism.
+Generally speaking, biologists study humans, animals, plants and bacteria to gain a better understanding of how the body and nature works, and how external factors may influence each organism.

 What does a Biologist do?

 Biology is the scientific study of life and living organisms, and can focus on so many things - how an organism came to exist, how it is built, how it grows, how it functions, what it does, or where it lives.
 Studying life can be very complex and incredibly diverse, as there are millions of living things to study and ways to study them.
 It is impossible to be an expert in the whole field of biology.
 Because of this, biologists will often choose to specialize in a particular field and study this area in intricate detail.
 They will use basic and advanced methods of research to gather data in order to prove or disprove theories about how a specific organism works.

 Biologists can work in macroscopic or microscopic biology.
 Macroscopic biology involves objects that are measurable and visible to the naked eye.
 Microscopic biology, on the other hand, requires microscopes to view the objects being studied.
 It is common for biologists to engage in both types of research at one point or another.

 Biologists that perform fundamental research seek to understand what mechanisms control the functioning of living matter.
 Biologists involved in applied research try to develop or improve processes in areas such as medicine and industry.

 Each type of biologist has a specific job, just like each animal, plant, or other organism in this world has an important part to play in the ecosystem being studied.
 There are ten main sub-branches of biology one can choose to explore.
 Within these sub-branches are various types of biology careers one can specialize in: